-The Company's change in valuation allowance was an increase of approximately \$2 million for the year ended December 31, 2015 and a decrease of approximately \$1 million for the year ended December 31, 2016.
-The increase for the year ended December 31, 2015 is due to an increase in the valuation allowance for U.S. deferred tax assets of approximately \$2 million primarily related to the change in local tax law that occurred during the first quarter of 2015, partially offset by the decrease in the valuation allowance for foreign deferred tax assets of approximately \$551,000.
+The Company's change in valuation allowance was an increase of approximately \$4 million for the year ended December 31, 2017 and a decrease of approximately \$1 million for the year ended December 31, 2016.
+The increase for the year ended December 31, 2017 is due to an increase in the valuation allowance for foreign deferred tax assets related to foreign net operating losses of approximately \$4 million .
 The decrease for the year ended December 31, 2016 is due to a decrease in the valuation allowance for foreign deferred tax assets of approximately \$1 million.

-The Company had U.S. income before income taxes of approximately \$71 million, \$2 million and \$135 million for the years ended December 31, 2014, 2015 and 2016, respectively.
-The Company had foreign income before income taxes of approximately \$273,000, \$1 million and \$2 million for the years ended December 31, 2014, 2015 and 2016, respectively.
+The Company had U.S. income before income taxes of approximately \$167 million, \$135 million , and \$2 million for the years ended December 31, 2017, 2016 and 2015, respectively.
+The Company had a foreign loss before income taxes of approximately \$2 million for the year ended December 31, 2017.
+The Company had foreign income before income taxes of approximately \$2 million and \$1 million for the years ended December 31, 2015, respectively.

-10. INCOME TAXES - (CONTINUED)
+9. INCOME TAXES - (CONTINUED)